|

 druid’s job The druid’s function is facilitative rather than

-individual presents with distress—typically manifesting as pain, dysfunction,
+presents with distress—typically manifesting as pain, dysfunction, or a

 individual is operating within an inappropriate or maladaptive response